Powerlearnproject/se-day1-assignment-Akinkunmi100/README.md

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.

-Vague Prompt - Guide me through the process of cooking Concise prompt - I want you to assume that you are a professional chef, explain the step-by-step guide in preparing pizza with extra topping.
+Vague Prompt - Guide me through the process of cooking Concise prompt - I want you to assume that you are a professional chef, and explain the step-by-step guide in preparing pizza with extra topping.

 The second prompt is more clear, specific and concise because I gave the type of dish I want to prepare with some extra information in other to give a direction of exactly what I want.